 But life has a funny way of throwing curveballs when you least expect it.
 Murphy’s Law 101.
 Or more seriously, Sod’s Law – when anything can go wrong and when it does, it’s the worst possible outcome.

-Here is their raw, uncensored journey filled with amusements, facts, anecdotes, dangers, drama and philosophical quandaries showcasing the good, bad and ugly on the corduroy road.
+Here is their raw, uncensored journey filled with amusements, anecdotes, dangers, Canadian facts, drama and philosophical quandaries showcasing the good, bad and ugly on the corduroy road.

 THE LEAF CUTTER (2015)